Jacinto-S/Bash-DVD_Screensaver/README.md

 # Installation
+You have two options:
+1. Download the .jar file provided.
-To run this, build it using Maven (e.g., Lifecycle -> Install in IntelliJ).
+2. Build it yourself using Maven

-The resulting .jar file can be run with java -jar filename.
+The resulting .jar file can be run with java -jar (filepath)

 ### Dependencies
 - Linux as your OS